-The firm's audit practice is regulated by the Institute of Chartered Accountants in Australia (ICAA); and we are subject to inspection of our audit files by the Australian Securities and Investments Commission (ASIC).
+The firm's audit practice is regulated by the Institute of Chartered Accountants in Australia (ICAA) and we are subject to inspection of our audit files by the Australian Securities and Investments Commission (ASIC).
 Our firm was inspected by the ICAA in 2007 and by ASIC in 2009.
 No major issues were identified in these various reviews.

 The firm is registered with the Public Company Accounting Oversight Board (PCAOB).
-The PCOAB conducted a review of our firm in 2009.
+The PCOAB conducted a review of our firm in 2009 and no major issues were identified from an Australian audit perspective.